Overkill (band): Post-Atlantic years (1995–2002)

 In 1998, Ellsworth was diagnosed with an aggressive form of nose cancer and underwent immediate surgery, stopping the cancer before it spread.
 After his recovery, the band started work on their tenth studio album.
 The self-produced Necroshine was released in February 1999, making Overkill the first thrash metal band to release ten full-length studio albums.
 While once again different from the previous records and musically not considered "classic" Overkill, the album was vocally even more experimental than The Killing Kind, and was well received by fans and critics.

 Before the release of Necroshine, Sebastian Marino left Overkill to spend more time with his family.
 He was replaced by Dave Linsk from New Jersey hardcore/thrash metal band Anger on Anger.
 A two-week European trip in June was arranged to fill the gap between appearances at the Dynamo and With Full Force festivals.

 October 1999 saw the release of Coverkill, an album of cover versions from bands that were especially influential to Overkill, such as Black Sabbath, Kiss, Motörhead, Manowar, and the Ramones.
 Some tracks had previously been available on compilations or as bonus tracks, but others had been shelved for years (the earliest recording was from the Under the Influence sessions) or were recorded immediately before the album's release.
-A full European tour in support of both Necroshine and Coverkill took place in February 2000, as Overkill co-headlined with Canadian thrash metal band Annihilator, with German band Dew-Scented in the opening slot.
+A full European tour in support of both Necroshine and Coverkill took place in February 2000, as Overkill co-headlined with Annihilator, with Dew-Scented in the opening slot.

 During the European tour, Annihilator fired their lead singer Randy Rampage due to disruptive behavior.
 A few months later, Joe Comeau was confirmed as his replacement.
 The band returned to the studio as a four-piece, and in the fall of 2000, released Bloodletting.
 It was again produced by the band and mixed by Colin Richardson.

 In November 2000, the band toured Europe as a special guest on Halford's Resurrection world tour.
 Since Overkill had not yet found a new second guitarist, Comeau joined on a temporary basis for the tour.
 For the last couple of shows, the band also utilized another session musician.
 With D.D.
 Verni's wife giving birth to their second child, Verni missed a week or two of shows, and Derek Tailer of Dee Snider's band SMFs filled in.
 In 2002, Tailer was announced as a permanent member of Overkill, although not on bass, but filling the vacant second guitarist position.